UBC-MDS/525-group8/README.md

 The goal of the project is to build and deploy ensemble machine learning models to predict daily rainfall in Australia.
 As part of the course objectives, we will examine the limitations of working on our computers as well as the advantages of doing so on the cloud.

-Throughout the project we will be following the following four milestones:
+Throughout the project we will be addressing the following milestones:

 **Milestone 1 (Week 1)** - Get the Data from Web & familiarize with advanced file formats